 #1 Brokerage model

-As we all know, a Broker is someone that brings buyer and seller together in order to facilitate transaction.
-The broker is only paid commission for the services render to the organisation.
-Such brokers are not the original owner of the product, their own is to introduce buyer to seller and get commission for their service.
+As we all know, a Broker is someone that brings buyer and seller together in order to facilitate a transaction.
+The broker is only paid commission for the services rendered to the organisation.
+Such brokers are not the original owner of the product, their own is to introduce the buyer to seller and get a commission for their service.

 #2 Infomediary model

 The infomediary model does not really have any product that they are selling.
 They are not brokers as well.
 Their own interest is to review products and guide buyers on how to make the best decision.
 So, when you get to any site and they provide information on different products, know that they are running the infomediary model of e-business.

 #3 Merchant model

 The merchant model is an e-business model where both wholesalers and retailers of particular product and services try to reach out to the customer directly.
 Take for example automobile companies.
 Some of the manufacturers sell directly to customers.
 There are some that also have dealers that sell directly online.

 Under the manufacturing e-business model, we will observe that organisations that are manufacturers exclusively reach out to target customers through this means in order to sell their products and services directly.

 The Affiliate e-business model offers an incentive to potential affiliates who help to sell products and services on behalf of the manufacturers.
 These are promoted through the sharing of links that lead people to pages where such products and services can be purchased.